spectrocloud/librarium/docs/docs-content/integrations/cilium.md

 ## Prerequisite

-- If you are using Bring Your Own Operating System (BYOOS) use case then, HWE (Hardware Enabled) Kernel or a Kernel that supports [eBPF](https://ebpf.io/) modules needs to be provisioned.
+- If you are using Bring Your Own Operating System (BYOOS), then HWE (Hardware Enabled) Kernel or a Kernel that supports [eBPF](https://ebpf.io/) modules needs to be provisioned.

 </TabItem>